Risk compensation: Bicycle helmets

-Campaigns and legislation to encourage the wearing of cycle helmets have not been shown to reduce significant head injuries, and "there is evidence to suggest that some cyclists ride less cautiously when helmeted because they feel more protected".
+Campaigns and legislation to encourage the wearing of bicycle helmets have not been shown to reduce significant head injuries, and "there is evidence to suggest that some cyclists ride less cautiously when helmeted because they feel more protected".
 In one experimental study, adults accustomed to wearing helmets cycled more slowly without a helmet, but no difference in helmeted and unhelmeted cycling speed was found for cyclists who do not usually wear helmets.
 A Spanish study of traffic accidents between 1990 and 1999 found no strong evidence of risk compensation in helmet wearers but concluded that "this possibility cannot be ruled out".

 Motorists may also alter their behavior toward helmeted cyclists.
 One study by Walker in England found that 2,500 vehicles passed a helmeted cyclist with measurably less clearance (8.5 cm) than that given to the same cyclist unhelmeted (out of an average total passing distance of 1.2 to 1.3 metres).
 The significance of these differences has been re-analysed by Olivier, who argued that the effect on safety was not significant since the passing distances were over 1 metre, and again by Walker, who disagreed with Olivier's conclusion.

-In 1988, Rodgers re-analysed data which supposedly showed helmets to be effective and found both data errors and methodological weaknesses.
+In 1988, Rodgers re-analysed data that supposedly showed helmets to be effective and found both data errors and methodological weaknesses.
 He concluded that in fact the data showed "bicycle-related fatalities are positively and significantly associated with increased helmet use" and mentioned risk compensation as one possible explanation of this association.

 Infrastructure

-Levees are structures which run parallel to rivers and are meant to offer protection from flooding.
-The perception of safety can lead to unsafe land development in the floodplain which is supposed to be protected by the levee.
+Levees are structures that run parallel to rivers and are meant to offer protection from flooding.
+The perception of safety can lead to unsafe land development in the floodplain, which is supposed to be protected by the levee.
 Consequently, when a flood does occur or the levee breaches, the effects of that disaster will be greater than if the levee had not been built.